Tennessee football prep polls

 Record Pts Prv

-Others receiving 12 or more points: Friendship Christian 38.
-Nashville Christian 35.
+Others receiving 12 or more points: Friendship Christian 47.
+Trinity Christian Academy 32.

 Division II - Class 2A